• Skip to main content

 Russian tea cakes cookies pin with 2 images and text divider.

-Russian Tea Cakes are an easy-to-make holiday classic that’s so perfect for your Christmas cookie table and cookie swaps!
+Russian Tea Cakes are an easy-to-make holiday classic that’s perfect for your Christmas cookie table and cookie swaps!
 Tender, buttery cookies are filled with chopped walnuts and rolled in powdered sugar to make an irresistible treat!
 These are sure to be a new family favorite!

 Russian tea cakes stacked with gold holiday ribbon in background.